uruz-utku-un/uruz-sample-projects/README.md

 - Demonstrate progress in my career development
 - Record my learning process with concrete examples

-**Content**
+**Content:**
-The projects in this repository consist of applications derived from various courses and personal experiments.
+The projects in this repository consist of applications derived from various courses, written documents, and personal experiments.
 Each project serves as an example reflecting my software development and documentation skills.